peppelinux/draft-demarco-oauth-nonce-endpoint/draft-demarco-nonce-endpoint.md

 # Nonce Response

+In response, the Nonce Issuer provides a Nonce to the Client, encapsulated within a JSON object [RFC7159].
-The response MUST use the HTTP Header Content-Type value set to `application/json` and MUST contain a JSON object where the member `nonce` is present.
+The response MUST use the HTTP Header Content-Type value set to `application/json` and MUST provide in the response message a JSON object with the member `nonce` in it.

 Below is a non-normative example of the response given by a Nonce Issuer: